notmuch/notmuch/doc/notmuch-emacs.rst

 Saved Searches
 --------------

-Notmuch replaces the static assignment of messages with the more dynamic notion of searching.
-Notmuch-hello presents the user with a customizable set of saved searches.
-The initial defaults are ``tag:inbox`` and ``tag:unread``, but you can customize the following variables
+Since notmuch is entirely search-based, it's often useful to organize mail around common searches.
+To facilitate this, the first section of notmuch-hello presents a customizable set of saved searches.
+Saved searches can also be accessed from anywhere in notmuch by pressing ``j`` to access :ref:`notmuch-jump`.

+The saved searches default to various common searches such as ``tag:inbox`` to access the inbox and ``tag:unread`` to access all unread mail, but there are several options for customization:

 :index:`notmuch-saved-searches`
-    A list of cons pairs, the first being the name to display, the second being a query string for Notmuch.
-See section “Description” in Notmuch Query Syntax.
+    The list of saved searches, including names, queries, and additional per-query options.

 :index:`notmuch-saved-searches-sort-function`
     This variable controls how saved searches should be sorted.
 A value